 The Egg Chair: a History of the Genuine Arne Jacobsen Design

+The Egg Chair is stunning, sculptural, offers exceptional comfort and has personality.
+And, as a result, it has achieved the status of a timeless classic.
 This, in turn, has granted its longevity.
 And, it means every new generation can discover the craftsmanship of this iconic design.
 The designer, Arne Jacobsen, imbued his Egg Chair with an impression of empowerment.

 Today the piece of furniture is famous.
 This is thanks to its ground-breaking design that dates from 1958.
 Because Jacobsen is a celebrated figure in the worlds of architecture and design, he has made a considerable contribution to the industry of modern design.
 Fritz Hansen’s furniture makers produce the Egg Chair today.
 And they still use simple tools to work quality materials employing time-honoured techniques.

 Jacobsen designed the Egg Chair for the reception areas and lobby of Copenhagen’s Royal Hotel.
 When he won the commission to design every aspect it included the façade, the furniture, lighting and even the cutlery.

 The airline Scandinavian Airlines System (SAS) owned the building.
 Constructed in 1960, it was a grand opportunity for Jacobsen.
 It allowed him to apply his integrated design and architecture theories.

 The Egg Chair was one of the triumphs of this total Jacobsen project.
 It was in sculptural contrast to the rest of the building’s vertical and horizontal surfaces.